Large carnivores and ungulates are threatened due to habitat fragmentation & loss, drought, harsh winters and conflict

 Constituents

-The largest stakeholder group which does not hunt/trap/snare wildlife or kill wildlife related to conflict
+The largest stakeholder group which does not hunt/trap/snare large carnivore species or kill due to conflict

 Trees Planted - Donate X Webflow Template